|

 Warm Interior Glow

-Brown draping and textiles feel especially rich indoors, where warm lighting enhances the depth and creates a cozy atmosphere instantly.
+Brown draping and textiles feel especially rich indoors where warm lighting enhances all that depth and creates this cozy atmosphere.

-Using florals in warm oranges and neutrals keeps the palette lively, preventing brown from dominating the entire visual story.
+Using florals in warm oranges and neutrals keeps the palette lively — it prevents brown from taking over the entire visual story.

-This setup suits evening receptions where mood matters more than brightness and intimacy becomes part of the experience.
+This setup is perfect for evening receptions where mood matters more than brightness and you want intimacy to be part of the experience.

 @gubahmalaysia